paslandau/docker-php-tutorial/README.md

   through
 - my main OS is Windows.
 Although most of the things should be easily transferable into OSX/Linux you might run into some quirks that I didn't encounter.

+You can also find an overview of the published articles at the [Docker PHP Tutorial](https://www.pascallandau.com/docker-php-tutorial/) site of my homepage.

 ## Setup